How To Design The IT Architecture of a Digital Bank

 Digital banks need a vision of the future and a strategic plan that gets them there.
 Of course, moving from vision to action may be easier said than done.
 Hence, only a roadmap can outline and prioritize a bank's digitization initiatives.

 Every strategic plan in an organization requires practical and flexible planning to succeed.
 That is what a roadmap is all about.
 A roadmap for digital banking architecture will utilize precise technology solutions to bring together short-term and long-term goals.

 A digital banking technology roadmap provides a common understanding for effective alignment and scheduling of changes.
 It also provides corrections for unforeseen changes in technology and market dynamics.

-The banks deal with some routine easy to digitize operations.
+The banks deal with some routine, easy-to-digitize operations.
 Automation of such tasks will save time and improve service delivery.
-Overall, digital banks provide a greater customer experience.
+Overall, digital banks provide a more remarkable customer experience.